15 September 2017–12 August 2018

 For the fifth edition of Der Öffentlichkeit — Von den Freunden Haus der Kunst, American artist Sarah Sze will create Centrifuge, a new site-specific installation that will radically transform visitors’ perception and experience of the museum’s Middle Hall (the former Ehrenhalle).
 Sze’s diverse practice circulates around a range of analytical and spatial concerns, which involve the careful rearrangement of constructed and off-the-shelf objects into a series of sculptural groupings that cut across predetermined perceptual and cognitive categories.
 Inviting both micro and macro modes of viewing, her delicate constellation of objects, images and sketches deliberately disrupt one definite reading.

 Sze has conceived an installation whose spatial agglomerations explode the perceptual field within the Middle Hall.
 Centrifuge commences from a fixed point and dynamically morphs outwards into the surrounding space; shifting in scale and density as its various components unravels.
 The series of trajectories created by the scattering concentrations of material across the space will create an intimate yet immersive environment informed by a changing sense of gravity, scale and time.
 At its centre, the various objects that encircle the nucleus of the installation will recall subatomic particles morphing and evolving within a quantum field, an implied kinesis which is counterbalanced by the nature of the sculpture’s overall form; an indeterminacy that in turn mimics the transmutation of cells and organisms within biological life.

 Image: Sarah Sze, Centrifuge, 2017.
-Courtesy Tanya Bonakdar Gallery and Victoria Miro Gallery. ⠀⠀
+Courtesy Tanya Bonakdar Gallery and Victoria Miro Gallery, London/Venice. ⠀⠀